DigoBaiocchi/CS50.FreezerApp/README.md

 # CS50.FreezerApp
 This is my final project for CS50.
 For this project I used Javascript, HTML, bootstrap for CSS, the framework used was Express js and SQLite for the database.
 I wanted to solve a problem I have had for some time.
 In my home we usually buy a good amount of meat and freeze it.
 We have a big freezer so sometimes we forget what we have in our freezer and when we added a particular item to our freezer.
 So I decided to create a Freezer App, where it tracks all items in our freezer and sorts the freezer items by Expiration date, so we know which items to use next.
+For this application make sure you have install node.js, sqlite3, express js and for the server I used nodemon

 ## server.js
 It contains express server, where it manages the different routes for each page